rlirey/psmatching/docs/index.rst

 * Calculation of propensity scores based on a specified model
 * Matching of *k* controls to each treatment case
+* Use of a caliper to control the maximum difference between propensity scores
+* Matching with or without replacement
 * Evaluation of the matching process using statistical methods

 Technology